rimsha-ssa/2048/README.md

 ---
 ## Play the Game
 - To play the game click on the link to download.
-(Compatible with Windows OS)
+(Compatible with Windows OS)\
+<a href="https://github.com/rimsha-ssa/2048/blob/master/dist/game.exe">play game</a>

 ---
 ## Table of Contents
 1. [UML](#uml) at least 3 diagrams